Fraudsters are very clever and ingenious people who are always finding new ways to trick people out of their hard earned money.

 Here are some tips on how you can protect yourself:

-Before you hand over any money, always make sure that the firm you use is on the FSA Register and is allowed to give financial advice.
-If they aren’t regulated by the FSA and things go wrong, you won't have access to complaints and compensation procedures.
-To find out if a firm is registered visit the FSA website*.
+Before you hand over any money, always make sure that the firm you use is on the Financial Services Register and is allowed to give financial advice.
+If they aren’t regulated by the FCA and things go wrong, you won't have access to complaints and compensation procedures.
+To find out if a firm is registered visit the FCA website*.

 - Do your own checks - try to check the current price in the financial press or with a broker.
 You could also do your own research before buying, such as looking on the company’s website if they have one, getting a copy of the annual report and/or reading the financial press.

 With the rise in popularity of social networking sites such as Facebook, YouTube, Friends Reunited and MySpace, there are increased avenues for fraudsters to operate.
 These sites work by building networks and communications between individuals.
 They encourage us to divulge greater amounts of personal information about ourselves than ever before, sharing information and photos online.

 These sites can be a lot of fun but at the same time there are some risks associated with placing information about yourself online.
 This information we post is increasingly being used illegally to obtain products and services without our knowledge.
 The more information you give about yourself, the more vulnerable you become to fraud.
 Problems include cyber stalking, bullying, identity theft and extortion.